The Critical Importance of Reading

 Includes categories for ages 7 and under, 7-12 and 12-16.

-These websites will give you a full list of the range of awards for both children’s and adult Fiction, Non-Fiction and Information books.
+The following website will give you a full list of the range of awards for both children’s and adult Fiction, Non-Fiction and Information books –

 https://www.waterstones.com/category/cultural-highlights/book-awards